 1. Stop with the perfectionism

-But, just because your PhD isn’t perfect, that doesn’t mean it’s a failure.
+However, just because your PhD isn’t perfect, that doesn’t mean it’s a failure.

-You’ll also recognise how the importance of that mistake escalates.
+You’ll recognise how the importance of that mistake escalates.
 In your eyes, it isn’t just a mistake.
 It’s the end of the world.
 When you spot yourself falling into this trap, remind yourself that you’re only human, the person reading your thesis is human, and you’re not expected to execute everything perfectly all of the time.

 In short: give yourself a break.

 When you are writing about, say, particular design decisions, or a specific theoretical concept, ask yourself ‘so what?’
 That way, you go beyond merely discussing a particular phenomenon, method, or whatever, and instead tell the reader why such a discussion is important and why it is relevant in the context of your thesis.

 That’s because, in your thesis, everything should be rooted in your research questions, research aims and research objectives.
 By asking ‘so what’ you are showing what those roots look like and, in doing so, being explicit about why a particular discussion is worth having and telling the reader why they should care you are having it.

 For example, if you are talking about a particular method, by asking ‘so what’ you tell the reader why that method is appropriate given your questions/aims/objectives, what benefits or drawbacks it will bring, and how it will bolster your study.
 If you fail to ask ‘so what’, you’re just describing a method and the reader is left wondering – you guessed it – ‘so what?’